 There is no hard and fast rule for the size ratio that can be neighborhood-dependent.

 Of course, there are instances where this type of floorplan arrangement is the norm, a four-story townhome, for example.

 Comping Bedrooms & Bathrooms

-Bedrooms and bathrooms should be similar to the comps for the size of property you are comparing.
+The number of bedrooms and bathrooms should be similar to the comps for the size of the property you are comparing.
 If a subdivision has primarily 5/3/2 and 3000ft houses and the subject house is a 2/1/1 at 3000ft, its value will not be comparable to the 5/3/2 at 3000ft.
-There will be significant value deduction for fewer bedrooms, bathrooms, and garage spaces, and the desirability drops dramatically.
+There will be significant value deductions for fewer bedrooms, bathrooms, and garage spaces, and the desirability drops dramatically.

 Lot size should be noted, though larger lots and corner lots do not necessarily equate to a higher value outside of new home sales.
 It may be a salability factor where buyers would choose one property over another but not pay more for it.

 Rural lots of an acre or more affect value, and one acre compared to five acres will have a substantial difference in value.